Skip to content

 1. Ancient Greeks often bought slaves with salt.
 This is where the phrase ‘not worth his salt’ comes from.

-2. No wars were allowed to take place in the month before the Olympic Games so that spectators could travel to the games unharmed.
+2. No wars were allowed to take place in the month before the Olympic Games so spectators could travel to the games unharmed.

 3. Ancient Greeks used to exercise naked!
 The word ‘gymnasium’ means ‘school for naked exercise’.